bjchia/bjchia.github.io/notetoself.md

 * A smile is the truest form of beauty.

+* "It's the concept of radical kindness," she said.
+"It's about being grateful and appreciative of the love you have in your life."

 <p class="message">
   "...you will become way less concerned with what other people think of you when you realize how seldom they do. "